WorldVistA/VistA/Documentation/plan-6-monographs/cprs-dates.rst

 other format is mm/dd/yyyy; E.g.  03/11/2011, representing March 11, 2011--not
 the expected 3 November 2011 commonly expected in the rest of the world.

-While the dates in MMM DD, YYYY with English months are unequivical, they won't be easily readable by people who don't speak English.
+While the dates in MMM DD, YYYY with English months are unequivocal, they won't be easily readable by people who don't speak English.
 The mm/dd/yyyy format can and does lead to medical errors.